iimtiazkhanshafe/how-many-bits-you-have-hits-on-lottery/README.md

   Second Project

-  In this program you can find out that your wanted value is or not present in your entered list

-I am jsut learned the in and not in keyword of python.
+  In this program you can know how many bots you have hits and how many haven't I am jsut learned the in and not in keyword of python.
 If there is any foult in my program please don't judge me.